mph-/lcapy/doc/discretetime.rst

         -2⋅ⅉ⋅π⋅Δₜ⋅f
    1 - ℯ

-A normalised discrete-time angular Fourier transform of `x(n)` can be plotted as follows:
+A normalized discrete-time angular Fourier transform of `x(n)` can be plotted as follows:

 >>> x.DTFT(Omega).plot()

-This plots the normalised angular frequency between :math:`-\pi` and :math:`\pi`.
+This plots the normalized angular frequency between :math:`-\pi` and :math:`\pi`.

 The DTFT, :math:`X_{\frac{1}{\Delta t}}(f)`, is related to the Fourier transform, :math:`X(f)`, by